 Myth: Tanning Beds Whiten Your Teeth If You Smile in Them

 Another reason some folks like to hop in tanning beds is due to the idea that their high-powered light can whiten teeth.
 In reality, Creaven says that tanning beds will not impact the color of your teeth in any way.
-Using a tanning bed does not impact the color of your teeth in any way.
 “UV light is sometimes used as an accelerator for some whitening procedures, but only to specifically accelerate the chemical reaction of an active whitening gel on the teeth,” she explains.
 “The UV light, used in this way, is a focused approach used in combination with an active ingredient to whiten teeth.
 However, lying in a tanning bed and smiling is not going to whiten your teeth in any way as there is nothing on your teeth to actually whiten them.”

 Instead: Use Research-Backed Whitening Strips

 If your whole reason to book a tanning appointment is to improve the appearance of your teeth, you’ll be better off reaching for whitening strips instead.
 These in particular are infused with whitening hydrogen peroxide and come with nourishing gum oil meant to make the process as painless as possible.
 Best of all, unlike some other whitening strips, Spotlight’s promise not to lead to major teeth and gum sensitivity post-use.
 Simply place them on, let them work their magic for an hour, peel them off, and finish with the gum oil.
 It’s as easy as that!

 Myth: Tanning Beds Are Less Harmful Than the Sun